preply/dj_anonymizer/README.md

 ==================================
 This project helps anonymize production database with fake data of any kind.

-dj_generating uses [django-bulk-update](https://github.com/aykut/django-bulk-update) lib to be able to prcess huge massive of data.
+dj_anonymizer uses [django-bulk-update](https://github.com/aykut/django-bulk-update) lib to be able to process huge massive of data.

 Installation
 ==================================